 I've been cooking a lot from Gino D'Acampo's pasta book (affiliate link) after receiving it as a gift a few months ago.
-I'd never heard of him but I've been completely won over.
-Although the book can be slightly samey in places, e.g. 'pasta baked with peppers and mozzarella' appears on the page before 'penne with roasted peppers and mozzarella', it contains some truly great recipes.
-My favourites so far are 'frittata di spaghetti' and this recipe, 'linguine avellinesi'.
+I hadn't heard of him but I've been completely won over.
+Although the book can be samey in places ('Pasta Baked with Peppers and Mozzarella' appears on the page before 'Penne with Roasted Peppers and Mozzarella') it contains some truly great recipes.
+My favourites so far are 'Frittata di Spaghetti' and this recipe, 'Linguine Avellinesi'.

 While I've kept the ingredients the same I use different quantities because I've found that Gino's preferred amount of pasta (125g per person) produces gigantic platefuls.
-I use around 75g of pasta per person which provides two generous portions plus leftovers or three modest portions.
-Having leftovers is such a boon as this tastes wonderful cold the next day.
+I use around 75g of pasta per person, which provides two generous portions plus leftovers, or three modest portions.
+Having leftovers is a boon as this tastes wonderful the next day at room temperature.

 - 15g butter